 Consultation: No

 The ERG will also consider practical implementation issues relating to NGA products (both active and passive).
 Passive products include duct access/sharing, as well as access to dark fibre, ODF access and backhaul access.
 The ERG will also look at active wholesale products in an NGA world including enhanced bitstream access products such as Active Ethernet line access (including considering the relevance of multicasting).

 Deliverable: ERG Reports (or CPs)

 Deadline: 3rd quarter of 2009.

 Consultation: Only in case of CPs

 2.1.2.
 Next Generation Networks Future Charging mechanisms / Long term termination issues

 With the different charging mechanism currently governing PSTN/Mobile and IP-networks, and discussions over future mechanisms, this topic continues to be on the ERG's agenda.

-In its Common Statement on Regulatory Principles of IP-IC/NGN core - A work program towards a Common Position (see ERG (08) 26rev1) published in October 2008, the ERG laid the basis for this work by providing an economic analysis of different charging mechanism (CPNP versus bill & keep, "B&K") and concluded that B&K has a number of attractive properties, but needs further study.
+In its Common Statement on IP-IC/NGN Regulatory Principles for NGN Core, the ERG laid the basis for this work by providing an economic analysis of different charging mechanism (CPNP versus bill & keep, "B&K") and concluded that B&K needs further study.
 A workplan on charging mechanisms for IP interconnection with the following items has been identified:

 - Implications for different business models

 - Practical implementation issues:

 - Migration issues;

-1 The Commission published the Draft Recommendation on regulated access to NGAs on 18th September 2008, http://ec.europa.eu/information_society/policy/ecomm/doc/library/public_consult/nga/dr_recomm_nga.pdf - Defining the border for application of the Bill & Keep regime; - How to treat traffic from outside the Bill & Keep area; - Other long term forms of regulation.
+1 The Commission published the Draft Recommendation on regulated access to NGAs on 18th September 2008, http://ec.europa.eu/information_society/policy/ecomm/doc/library/public_consult/nga/dr_recomm_nga.pdf

+- Defining the border for application of the Bill & Keep regime;

+- How to treat traffic from outside the Bill & Keep area;

+- Other long term forms of regulation.

-Currently different regimes for different types of networks prevail (PSTN/mobile vs. IP).
-As the separate networks are expected to converge towards a multi-service (including voice) IP network such differences may not be sustainable or efficient in the long run.
-This migration is considered an important factor particularly with regard to B&K driving the need for the development of a new long term interconnection regime.
-The issues mentioned in the workplan arise equally for fixed networks as well as for mobile networks.
-Factors like the convergence of fixed and mobile networks could lead to consider new regulatory approaches for current-generation networks as well, taking into account that B&K is generally considered to require less regulatory intervention than CPNP combined with cost based termination regulation.
-Taken together these convergence developments require a technological neutral and consistent regulatory regime.
-This work will analyze more specifically all aspects of future interconnection charging mechanisms trying to break down the abstract analysis on charging mechanisms like B&K done so far in the IP-IC/NGN Common Statement to concrete areas including an assessment of the various effects for different operators and business models as well as the competitive situation in the markets and the effects on different consumers and practical implementation issues.
-Studying migration issues requires carefully looking at the status quo of interconnection regulation in different networks.
-As ultimately in an NGN world, multi-service networks will overcome the current separation between services and likely also between fixed and mobile networks, the CP on Future IP interconnection charging mechanisms / Long term termination regime would need to cover all aspects of a future interconnection regime and aims to identify the most appropriate long term regulatory regime for termination as well as regulatory recommendations (differentiated for IP networks and mobile networks if necessary).
-Deliverable: ERG CP on future IP-IC charging mechanisms / long term termination regıme Deadline: 4th quarter of 2009.
+These issues arise equally for fixed networks and mobile networks, which will migrate in the future to multi-service NGN/IP networks.
+Currently, different regimes for different types of networks (PSTN/Mobile or IP) prevail - irrespective of service.
+As the separate network infrastructures are expected to converge to an all IP network such differences may not be sustainable in the long run.
+While of course termination rates regulation is not only related to NGN and new regulatory approaches could be considered for current-generation networks as well, the migration towards multi-service (including voice) IP networks is considered an important factor particularly with regard to Bill & Keep driving the need for the development of a new long term interconnection regime.
+In the first phase, this work will try to analyze more specifically all aspects of future interconnection charging mechanisms trying to break down the abstract analysis done so far in the IP-IC/NGN Common Statement to concrete areas including a quantification of the various effects for different operators and business models as well as the competitive situation in the markets and the effects on different consumers and practical implementation issues.
+Studying migration issues requires a careful appraisal of the status quo of interconnection regulation in different networks.
+As ultimately, in an NGN world, multi-service networks will overcome the current separation of fixed and mobile networks, the final delivery would need to cover all aspects of a future interconnection regime.
+Thus in a second phase the CP on NGN Future charging mechanisms / Long term termination regime comprising regulatory recommendations (differentiated for IP networks and mobile networks if necessary) will need to be consolidated by the end of the year when the work should be completed.
+Deliverable: ERG CP on future IP-IC charging mechanisms / long term termination regime Deadline: 4th quarter of 2009.